-Uruguay has traditionally been more affluent than other Latin American countries and doesn't experience some of the serious economic inequalities.
-The country's economy has shown significant positive growth in recent years.
-This has opened up more job opportunities for both locals and expats.
+Being a high-income country, with low rates of poverty, Uruguay doesn't experience some of the serious economic inequalities of its neighbouring Latin American countries.
+The country's economy has also shown significant growth in recent years, which has increased job opportunities for both locals and expats.

-Most expats working in Uruguay are employed in the diplomatic or financial services.
-Montevideo attracts expats looking for work in the agricultural, construction and aviation industries.
-Coastal towns like Punta del Este offer employment opportunities in the services and tourism sectors.
-A significant number of expats also move to Uruguay to teach English.
+While some expats are able to secure work in Montevideo’s agricultural, construction and aviation industries, most expats working in Uruguay are employed in the diplomatic or financial services.
+Coastal towns such as Punta del Este also offer employment opportunities in the services and tourism sectors, and a number of expats also move to Uruguay to teach English.

 Healthcare in Uruguay is of a high standard and reported to be among the best in Latin America.
-Everyone is entitled to medical care via the national healthcare system, including foreigners.
-Most expats opt for private coverage through a private hospital or health co-operative.
+Everyone is entitled to medical care via the national healthcare system, including foreigners, but given the fact that private hospitals in Uruguay offer a highly affordable private hospital plan, known as a mutualista, most expats go this route.

-Uruguay has a good education system.
-Ppublic schools offer free education from kindergarten to secondary school.
-Classes are taught in Spanish.
-Therefore expats generally prefer to send their children to an international school.
-There are a number of these to choose from, mostly in Montevideo.
+Uruguay has a good education system, with public schools offering free education from kindergarten to tertiary level.
+School is only compulsory for students aged six to 11, and all classes are taught in Spanish.
+Expats generally prefer to send their children to one of a number of international schools, which are predominantly situated in Montevideo.

-The reasonable cost of living, favourable tax laws, affordable and good healthcare and high quality of life have attracted many European and North American expats.
-Who are particularly drawn to the Punta del Este and Costa de Oro coasts.
+The reasonable cost of living, favourable tax laws, affordable and good healthcare, and high quality of life have attracted many European and North American expats to Uruguay, who are particularly drawn to the Punta del Este and Costa de Oro coasts.
 Expats who make an effort to learn the language and build a life in Uruguay will find a beautiful and hospitable country to call home.

 Capital city: Montevideo